I've heard Computer Science and Data Science are a competitive majors, what should I know?

 Students who have completed all of the necessary prerequisite courses and have a 3.2 technical GPA or above by the end of the fall semester will be guaranteed admission to the major.
 Students who apply to the major during the spring semester are considered for the major on a space-available basis.
 During the spring semester, there is no guaranteed technical GPA for admission to the major.

-What happens if I am not admitted to the Computer Science program?
+What happens if I am not admitted to the Computer Science or Data Science program?

-Students are eligible to apply to the Computer Science program twice.
+Students are eligible to apply to a major twice.
 If you have not been admitted to a major after three semesters of enrollment, or after one semester of enrollment if you are a transfer student, a Major Declaration Required (MDR) hold will be put on your account.
 The MDR hold will only be removed once a student has been admitted to a major in CSE or if they transfer to another college at the University of Minnesota.

 Students who have an MDR hold must meet with their college advisor to discuss their plans moving forward.
-Advisors will assist students with determining the feasibility of being admitted to the Computer Science major and will support students in parallel planning.
+Advisors will assist students with determining the feasibility of being admitted to the Computer Science or Data Science major and will support students in parallel planning.
 Students who cannot mathematically get their technical GPA up to the recent technical GPA cut-off range will be encouraged to pivot to their parallel plan.
-If a student has not been admitted to the Computer Science program after two attempts, they will be required to switch to their parallel plan.
+If a student has not been admitted to their major after two attempts, they will be required to switch to their parallel plan.

 You keep mentioning parallel planning, what exactly does it mean?

 Simply put, a parallel plan is a back-up plan.
 CSE encourages all pre-major students to identify and create a parallel plan as a back-up plan to their first-choice major, regardless of their first-choice major.
 Parallel planning can help students pivot majors more easily while limiting stress.
-Check out our blog post on parallel planning for more information on how to create your parallel plan.
+Our blog post on parallel planning has more information on how to create your parallel plan.

 There are often multiple paths to the same career field.
 Some of the most common parallel plans for computer science pre-major students are: